 ★ Hired a full-time assistant

-★ Was featured on page 87 of the Guinness Book of World Record Holder 2014 for the Fire Eating Stunt, Torch Teething
+★ Featured in the Guinness Book of World Records 2014 for the Fire Eating Stunt, Torch Teething

 ★ Award Canada’s Best Entertainment 2013 by the Wedding Industry Experts